Push the little red button and I belong to you: electronics for wearables workshop

 “Push the little red button and I belong to you” is a practice based workshop to design wearables.

-The workshop theme is the design of wearable systems that enhance human powers, teach and support the sensory system to regain the confidence to trust itself.
-Rebel Machines / Subversive Bodies to Unlearn automated behaviors.
+The workshop theme is Rebel Machines / Subversive Bodies to Unlearn automated behaviors, wearable systems that give the superPower of teaching the sensory system to regain the confidence to trust itself.

 Workshop sections: